 Unsurpassed College Application Essay Help

-Your college essays play an incredibly important role in the selective and highly selective admissions process.
+Your college essays play an incredibly important role in the highly selective admissions process.
 Standardized test scores, your GPA and the rigor of your curriculum remain as pivotal pieces of your college application.
 But with so many students submitting test scores and grades at the highest level, how is a university able to decide to whom they should offer admission?

 By employing a “holistic” approach to the process, admissions officers are able to separate students with very similar academic credentials.
 Their subjective analysis draws upon many pieces, e.g., your letters of recommendation, your activities and how they’re viewed in the context of “institutional priorities,” your “special status” as an athlete or legacy and so forth.